lslguru/easy-gacha/README.markdown

 --------------------------------------------------------------------------------

-# Getting Started #
+# HEY YOU! / Directions / Instructions / Getting Started / Start Here #

-Drop all of the scripts in an object!
+Drop the script in an object!

 You'll see the following things happen:

-TODO
+* Hover-text will appear telling you it needs to be configured
+* A configuration URL will be sent directly to only you (the owner)

+Click the link, and have fun!

 --------------------------------------------------------------------------------

 # Features #

+## User-Friendly ##

 * No need to rename any items
 * Incredibly easy to configure